 Laws passed in 2007 grant women the right to inherit property, but many women have little power to contest land issues within the customary legal system.
 In 2016, Sierra Leone reduced the cost of registering a new business.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 2 / 4

-The law prohibits domestic violence, but gender-based violence remained a serious problem in 2017.
+The law prohibits domestic violence, but gender-based violence remained a serious problem in 2018.
 Reports of rape and domestic violence rarely result in conviction, and the police unit responsible for investigating and prosecuting these crimes remains underfunded and understaffed.
 Women experience discrimination in marriage and divorce laws.
-Customary law guides many of these issues, and women are often conferred inferior status—women are often considered equal to children under customary law, and also considered the property of their husbands.
+Customary law guides many of these issues, and under such laws women are often considered equal to children and the property of their husbands.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 2 / 4

-Reports of economic exploitation of workers in the natural resource sector are common.
+Reports of economic exploitation of workers in the natural-resource sector are common.
 Barriers to access remain for individuals who wish to seek redress for economic exploitation.
-While it is not common for individuals to take such cases to the formal legal system, there is little data on how such issues are handled.

 Human trafficking remained a problem in 2018, and the government has made minimal efforts to combat it.
 According to the US State Department’s 2018 Trafficking in Persons Report, authorities investigated 33 allegations of trafficking between April 2017 and March 2018, which resulted in 7 prosecutions and no convictions.
 Child labor is prevalent, despite laws limiting it.